This garage had seen better days.

 Now the garage was ready for the finishing touches.
 Drywall was installed.
 Windows were put in place.
 The exterior was meticulously sanded removing 25 years of old paint residue.
 Then along with the interior, it was painted a greyish white.
 The old roof was replaced with new shingles.

 In keeping the neighborhood alley, the garage door was fixed in place on the alley side of the garage to make it look like it could be opened.
 This of course was not true because Pete built a framed wall behind the old garage door so it could be insulated.
-For entry, a new door was installed in place of the old window.
-A laminate oak floor was laid as a finishing touch.
+He replaced the old single-pane glass with double-pane to make it more energy efficient.

 Like a phoenix, the old garage arose from the ashes of its old self and looks beautiful.